 - to select peer-reviewers for incoming manuscripts,

-- to make decisions (together with the editorial board) on article revisions and acceptance,
+- to make decisions (together with the editorial board) on article revisions and acceptance, and

-- to write an editorial for the theme issue
+- to write an editorial for the theme issue.

 Funding through grants or other sources is usually required and should be budgeted for in grant proposals.
-In the past, funding agencies such as NIH/NCI, CIHR, or private foundations have successfully been approached by the Guest Editor(s) to secure the funds.
+In the past, funding agencies such as NIH/NCI, CIHR, or private foundations have successfully been approached by the guest editor(s) to secure the funds.

 - How to propose a theme issue

 - Best practices for guest edited collections (COPE guidance)

 - I am chairing/organizing/am involved in a conference/workshop.
 How can I work with JMIR Publications

 - I love JMIR journals - how can I become involved?